MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/Update-MgIdentityConditionalAccessAuthenticationContextClassReference.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphAuthenticationContextClassReference>`: authenticationContextClassReference
+`BODYPARAMETER <IMicrosoftGraphAuthenticationContextClassReference>`: authenticationContextClassReference
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[Description <String>]`: A short explanation of the policies that are enforced by authenticationContextClassReference.
-This value should be used to provide secondary text to describe the authentication context class reference when building user-facing admin experiences.
-For example, a selection UX.
+This value should be used to provide secondary text to describe the authentication context class reference when building user facing admin experiences.
+For example, selection UX.
-  - `[DisplayName <String>]`: The display name is the friendly name of the authenticationContextClassReference object.
-This value should be used to identify the authentication context class reference when building user-facing admin experiences.
+  - `[DisplayName <String>]`: A friendly name that identifies the authenticationContextClassReference object when building user-facing admin experiences.
 For example, a selection UX.
   - `[IsAvailable <Boolean?>]`: Indicates whether the authenticationContextClassReference has been published by the security admin and is ready for use by apps.
-When it is set to false, it should not be shown in authentication context selection UX, or used to protect app resources.
-It will be shown and available for Conditional Access policy authoring.
-The default value is false.
+When it is set to false, it should not be shown in selection UX used to tag resources with authentication context class values.
+It will still be shown in the Conditionall Access policy authoring experience.
 Supports $filter (eq).

-INPUTOBJECT `<IIdentitySignInsIdentity>`: Identity Parameter
+`INPUTOBJECT <IIdentitySignInsIdentity>`: Identity Parameter
   - `[ActivityBasedTimeoutPolicyId <String>]`: The unique identifier of activityBasedTimeoutPolicy
   - `[AppManagementPolicyId <String>]`: The unique identifier of appManagementPolicy
   - `[AuthenticationCombinationConfigurationId <String>]`: The unique identifier of authenticationCombinationConfiguration